dovidbaum/summer_2018_website/README.md

 Many of these projects are inspired by coders online.
 These coders I've never met and probably will never meet but to whom I am forever grateful.
 It is these members of the open source community that gave me a love of coding and exposed me to the power and joy coding can bring.

+## Bugs and Improvements to be had
+* Frogger needs to be fixed for mobile screens.
+    * arrow keys only display correctly on localhost, on top right as oppose to bottom right
+    * Canvas takes unique style versus localhost
+    * You Win! screen is off centered
+    * screen freezes when get jit on mobile screen, create a restart button after you fix arrow keys
+* Shortest path Randomize button reloads the entire page, have it just reload the Canvas.
+* Frogger page style is overridden and therefore not consistent with the rest of the website.
+* Playlist app barely works on mobile.
+* Playlist app needs to be taken to the next level as I get more familiar with with React.
+    * List all songs in a playlist but in a scrollbar.
+* Implement about page.
+* Post personaldrawings on Drawing page.

 ## Credit and Citations
 ### index Page
 Thank you to 'The Coding Train' for teaching me how to make the Steering Behavior affect.